Huia Samuels: Storylines

-Huia arrived to the hospital to manage the accounts and instantly got on well with Craig Valentine (Renato Bartolomei) and his daughter Scarlett (Nicole Thomson).
+Huia arrived to the hospital in early 2005 to replace the departed Nick Harrison (Karl Burnett) as Business Manager.
+Her role would see her manage the accounts and audit departments within the hospital.
+She instantly got on well with Craig Valentine (Renato Bartolomei) and his daughter Scarlett (Nicole Thomson).
 The hospital's CEO Andrew Solomon (Paolo Rotondo) resigned and Huia ended up getting the job.
 She began to date Craig and started to suspect the clinic manager Hamish (Phil Brown) of fraud.
 Craig discovered that Huia had previously been married to Buddy Haanui (Antonio Te Maioha) and their relationship began to sour.
 Craig broke it off but whilst on a business trip in Rotorua, the two had a one-night stand and Huia fell pregnant.
 She decided to leave the country after abuse from Craig's girlfriend Sarah (Amanda Billing) but decided to stay after pleads from Craig.
 However whilst on a way to a meeting, Huia borrowed Ant Richards' (Michael Morris) car and upon turning on the exhaust, died in a massive explosion that had been rigged underneath.

-Posthumous

 The car bomb was revealed to be from pharmaceutical company Scott Spear and placed in Ant's car after he stole documents from them.
 The storyline was again visited in 2008 when Craig began to investigate the company alongside Justine Jones (Lucy Wigmore).
 Huia's friend Toni Warner (Laura Hill) died as part of a result of faulty drugs created by Scott Spear and Craig was later murdered by Scott Spear thugs.
 After faking her own death after nearly dying in another car bomb, Justine testified in court, which saw Scott Spear shut down for good.